(See also Overview of Poisoning.)

 Organophosphates and carbamates cause eye tearing, blurred vision, salivation, sweating, coughing, vomiting, and frequent bowel movements and urination.
 Blood pressure can decrease.
 Heart rate can decrease and become erratic and seizures can occur.
 Breathing may become difficult, and muscles twitch and become weak.
 Rarely, shortness of breath or muscle weakness is fatal.
 Symptoms last hours to days after exposure to carbamates, but weakness can last for weeks after exposure to organophosphates.

 Pyrethrins can cause sneezing, eye tearing, coughing, and occasional difficulty breathing.
 Severe symptoms rarely develop.

 The diagnosis of insecticide poisoning is based on the symptoms and on a description of the events surrounding the poisoning.
+The diagnosis is supported if atropine, given by vein, relieves the person's symptoms.
 Blood tests can confirm organophosphate or carbamate poisoning.